 Diabetes comes in two types, which are conveniently named type 1 and 2.
 In type 1, the body is no longer able to make insulin.
 In type 2 the problem is not so much the lack of insulin, but instead the cells have stopped responding to it.
 Diabetic cats tend to suffer from type 2 diabetes, whilst dogs are more likely to suffer from type 1 diabetes.

-Diabetes can also be caused by another illness or condition, when it is known as ‘secondary’ diabetes.
+Diabetes can also be caused by another illness, when it is known as ‘secondary’ diabetes.
 This can happen when a cat is being treated with steroids as a medication (known as steroid-induced diabetes), or due to a condition called Cushing Disease (formally known as hyperadrenocorticism) where the body itself produces too much steroid.
 Acromegaly (high growth hormone production) and pancreatitis (where the pancreas gets inflamed and cannot work properly) can also cause secondary diabetes.

 There is currently some discussion over whether high-carbohydrate diets increase the risk of diabetes.
 The domestic cat’s wild ancestors were carnivores; their prey consisted of mainly protein and minimal carbohydrate.
 It is thought that higher carbohydrate diets could be contributing to the increase in cases of diabetes.